-When people think of making herbal extracts, the first thought is to use alcohol.
-But, what if you don’t use alcohol for any reason, or you want an alternative?
+When many people think of making herbal extracts, their first thought is to use alcohol.
+But, what if you don’t use alcohol for any other reason, or you simply want an alternative?
 You can try using a food grade glycerin to get what is called a glycerite.

-Glycerin is a great to use to extract the medicinal qualities we need from herbs in a fashion similar to alcohol.
+Glycerin is a great way to extract the medicinal qualities we need from herbs.
 Glycerites are also a great herbal choice for children.
-It has a mildly sweet flavor, and also acts as the preservative for your glycerite.
-While glycerine is best for water soluble herbs and for extracting tannins and alkaloids, you can sub glycerine for all alcohol based tinctures.
+They have a mildly sweet flavor, and also act as preservatives.
+While glycerine is best for water soluble herbs and for extracting tannins and alkaloids, you can also sub glycerine for all alcohol based tinctures.

-Glycerites need dried herbs, water and glycerine.
-The dried herbs are easiest to find, and you need water to help “reconstitute” them and mix with the glycerine.
-Make sure your glycerine is a food grade one.
+Glycerites need dried herbs, water, and glycerine.
+The dried herbs are easiest to find.
+You will need water to help “reconstitute” them and help them mix with the glycerine.
+Make sure your glycerine is labeled as a food grade.
 You can find the one I use here.

-While a glycerite can take 2-3 weeks normally, there are times when you need a prepared glycerite right away.
+While a glycerite normally takes 2-3 weeks to make, there are times when you need a prepared glycerite right away.
 This recipe can be used for such times, as it allows you to make a glycerite in a few hours.
 This recipe makes a 1:5 glycerite with 70% glycerin and 30% water.

 What You Need: